Tampa, Florida: Downtown

 Downtown Tampa is undergoing significant development and redevelopment in line with a general national trend toward urban residential development.
 In April 2007, the Tampa Downtown Partnership noted development proceeding on 20 residential, hotel, and mixed-use projects.
 Many of the new downtown developments were nearing completion in the midst of a housing market slump, which caused numerous projects to be delayed or revamped, and some of the 20 projects TDP lists have not broken ground and are being refinanced.
-Nonetheless, several developments were completed, making downtown into a 24-hour neighborhood instead of a 9 to 5 business district.
+Several developments were completed, making downtown into a 24-hour neighborhood instead of a 9 to 5 business district.

 As of 2010, Tampa residents faced a decline in rent of 2%.
 Nationally rent had decreased 4%.
 The Tampa Business Journal found Tampa to be the number two city for real estate investment in 2014.

 Port Tampa Bay

-Port Tampa Bay is now the seventh largest in the nation and Florida's largest tonnage port, handling nearly half of all seaborne commerce that passes through the state.
+Port Tampa Bay is the seventh largest in the nation and Florida's largest tonnage port, handling nearly half of all seaborne commerce that passes through the state.
 Tampa ranks second in the state behind Miami in terms of cruise ship travel.
-Besides smaller regional cruise ships such as Yacht Starship and SunCruz Casino, Tampa also serves as a port of call for three cruise lines: Holland America's MS Ryndam, Royal Caribbean's Grandeur of the Seas and Radiance of the Seas, and Carnival's Inspiration and Legend.
+Besides smaller regional cruise ships such as Yacht Starship and SunCruz Casino, Tampa serves as a port of call for three cruise lines: Holland America's MS Ryndam, Royal Caribbean's Grandeur of the Seas and Radiance of the Seas, and Carnival's Inspiration and Legend.